ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 #### Apache Spark and Apache Spark Structured Streaming

 Apache Spark is often the primary choice when it comes to cluster-grade data processing and machine learning.
-If you’re already using it for batch processing, Apache Spark Structured Streaming should be the first thing to evaluate.
+If you’re already using it for batch processing, [Apache Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) should be the first thing to evaluate.
 This way, you can have technology homogeneity and batch and streaming jobs can be run together (for example, joining a stream of records against a reference table).

 * What throughput is required?
 Apache Spark Structured Streaming supports the same throughput as in batch mode.

 * What latency is accepted?
-In Apache Spark v2.3, the Continuous Processing mode has been introduced, brining latency down to one millisecond.
+In Apache Spark v2.3, the Continuous Processing mode has been introduced, bringing latency down to one millisecond.

 * Which data types must be supported?
 Apache Spark is strong at structured and semi-structured data.
 Audio and video data can’t benefit from Apache Spark’s accelerators Tungsten and Catalyst.